-Beginning in January, fry begin to be captured in the screw trap.
-Obtaining an accurate estimate of January-June (fry) outmigrants is difficult because of high flow and debris d (NOR BY X returns at ages 3, 4 and 5)/BY X All spawners during the spring and the small size of fish which limits the marking options available.
-The fry captured during these times are counted and passed below the trap.
-Numbers totaled 1 and 17 for January and February respectively, but increased from March to June, totaling 493 fry.
-The largest catches of fry occurred in April (n=311).
-There were no attempts at estimating these fry and they were not included in the outmigrant estimate for BY 2015 as they appeared to not be emigrating, but instead were getting flushed into the trap during high flows.
-Fish are tagged that have a fork length over 60 mm beginning 1 July of the migration year through the following 30 June of the next year.
-BY 2015 first-time captures in the screw trap from 1 July 2016-30 June 2017 totaled 8,240 with less than 1% mortality (n=36).
+Beginning in January of 2017, sac fry began to be captured in the screw trap from the BY16 cohort.
+Obtaining an accurate estimate of January-June (fry) outmigrants was difficult because of high flow and debris during the spring and the small size of fish which limits the marking options available.
+The fry captured during these times were counted and passed below the trap (n=616).
+These fry were not included in the outmigrant estimate as they appeared to not be emigrating, but instead were getting flushed into the trap during high flows.

+Fish are PIT tagged that have a fork length over 60 mm beginning 1 July of the migration year through the following 30 June of the next year.
+BY 2016 total first-time captures in the screw trap from 1 July 2017-30 June 2018 was 5,973.
+During July-December 2017, the rotary trap was fished 72% of the time.
+During January-July 2018, the rotary trap was fished 81% of the time.